TykTechnologies/tyk-demo/instrumentation/README.md

 ## Graphite

-Graphite demonstrates the [instrumentation feature](https://tyk.io/docs/basic-config-and-security/report-monitor-trigger-events/instrumentation/) of Tyk whereby realtime statistic are pushed from the Dashboard, Gateway and Pump into a StatsD instance.
+Graphite demonstrates the [instrumentation feature](https://tyk.io/docs/basic-config-and-security/report-monitor-trigger-events/instrumentation/) of Tyk whereby realtime statistics are pushed from the Dashboard, Gateway and Pump into a StatsD instance.
 For this example, the statistics can be seen in the [Graphite Dashboard](http://localhost:8060)

 * [Graphite Dashboard](http://localhost:8060)